MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **EventInfo_Time** - The time at which the logged event took place

+- **ForcedUpdate** - String indication whether an update is forced by IT Admin

 - **HowToCheck** - How to check setting

 - **Payload** - Indicates whether progress view has been displayed during install process